thacuber2a03/BlockDate/README.md

 # BlockDate
-A random tetrimino game made for the Playdate console.
+A random falling-block game made for the Playdate console.

 ---